lardemua/SmObEx/README.md

 - LICENSE
 - readme.md

-If you try to compile now it won't work, what you need to do is to follow [this issues' intructions](https://github.com/ros-industrial/fanuc/issues/241).
+If you try to compile now it won't work, what you need to do is to follow [this issues' intructions](https://github.com/ros-industrial/fanuc/issues/241) and make changes on the fanuc_m6ib_moveit_plugins/m6ib_kinematics/src/fanuc_m6ib_manipulator_ikfast_moveit_plugin.cpp.

 After this run ```catkin_make``` to try everything.